elyra-ai/examples/component-catalog-connectors/build-a-custom-connector.md

    - Otherwise, customize the properties as desired.
 (You can add as many properties as necessary) You typically need to do this for connectors that access remote catalogs, such as the [MLX connector](/component-catalog-connectors/mlx-connector/mlx_catalog_connector/mlx-catalog.json).
 1. Specify which custom catalog connector schema properties are required.
 If marked required, the user must provide a non-empty input in the connector configuration.
    - `properties.metadata.required`: Update this list as appropriate, leaving `"runtime_type"` as is.
 1. Perform a case-insensitive search for `todo` in the file.
-If one or more matches are still present inthe file verify that you completed all instructions.
+If one or more matches are still present in the file verify that you completed all instructions.
 1. Save the updated schema file.

 Next, you implement a schema provider that makes the content of the updated schema file available to Elyra.